 RECOMMENDED HOTEL

 We have stayed in a number of hotels in New York, but there’s only one we’d really recommend to anyone else.
-It’s the Affinia Manhattan hotel which is opposite Penn Station.
+It’s the Stewart Hotel which is opposite Penn Station.
 It’s a great location to be near the main sights, but it’s also luxurious, modern, friendly and clean.
 Many of the rooms here are much bigger than most of the hotels in New York and you can use Penn Station to get to and from JFK airport too.
 Check out the latest customer reviews here before booking.

 GETTING AROUND NEW YORK